Trump Fires FBI Director James Comey

 Senator Ron Wyden, Democrat of Oregon and a member of the Senate Intelligence Committee, said in a post on Twitter that Mr. Comey “should be immediately called to testify in an open hearing about the status of Russia/Trump investigation at the time he was fired.”

-The letters about and to Comey (Score:2)
+The letters about and to Comey (Score:3, Informative)

 Re: (Score:2)